CoffeaTeam/coffea/docs/source/installation.rst

   echo "Running command:" $@
   time $@ || exit $?

+Note that this environment only functions from the working directory of the wrapper script due to having relative paths.
 Unless you install jupyter into this environment (which may bloat the tarball--LCG98 jupyter is reasonably recent), it is not visible inside the LCG jupyter server.
 From a shell with the virtual environment activated, you can execute::

   python -m ipykernel install --user --name=coffeaenv